An Overview of Chapter 11 Bankruptcy

 The objective in a Chapter 11 bankruptcy case is to adjust and reorganize a debtor’s obligations to allow the business to overcome its financial hardship and continue operating.
 The process is as follows:

 - To initiate a Chapter 11 bankruptcy case, a voluntary petition is filed with the court.
 A schedule of assets and liabilities, and a statement of financial affairs must be filed.

 - In most cases, the debtor – known as the “debtor in possession” once the case has begun – remains in possession of the property and continues to manage the business.

 - The debtor develops a Plan of Reorganization outlining how the debts will be modified and paid within the parameters of the Bankruptcy Code.
 This Plan will be tailored to the specific needs and issues of the Debtor’s business.

-- While the case is pending the Debtor must provide periodic financial operating reports to allow interested parties to monitor the progress of the reorganization.
+- While the case is pending, the Debtor must provide periodic financial operating reports to allow interested parties to monitor the reorganization process.